open-AIMS/NEC-estimation/README.md

 Here we will consider our *ECx* values in relative terms instead for simplicity, which means the *ECx* values represent a percentage decline in the response relative to the range of the fitted data across the observed range of concentration (x.val).
-We will do this for both out EC10 and our EC50 to be consistent.
+We will do this for both our EC10 and our EC50 to be consistent.

     load(file = "out_temp.RData")